Membrane Labs Appoints Carlos Hawker As Head Of Business Development And Growth

 About Membrane Labs

 Membrane Labs is a leading provider of technology solutions for digital asset lifecycle management for lending, spot, and derivatives.
-The innovative platform supports under-collateralized, over-secured token loans, enhancing risk management and security with cross-chain and multi-custodial settlement while creating capital efficiency for institutions.
+The platform supports netting and settlement of cross-chain payments across wallets, custodians, exchanges, or transfer networks, enhancing risk management and security while creating capital efficiency for institutions.

 Legal Disclaimer: